Watering plants faq

 With a plant pulse moisture sensor in the pot of the plant, you will be alerted when the plant is thirsty.
 This gardening tool measures the moisture content of the soil every second.

-A soil moisture meter measures the moisture content in the soil of your plant and indicates whether or not you should water the plant.
+A digital moisture meter measures the moisture content in the soil of your plant and indicates whether or not you should water the plant.